‘ Oh, go on, give me a kiss. You received my favour at Clermont and though I must protect my chaste image, a peck on the cheek can do no harm.’

 ‘Good.
 We agree.
 I could not have put it better myself.
 But now you have revealed the difficult situation you have created for John.
 Ximene is a woman, so he should protect her and consider her needs.’

 Joan waved a finger in front of her face.
-‘But her God is not the God for which the laws of chivalry were framed, so he could be damned for associating with her.’
+‘But her God is not the God for which the laws of chivalry were framed, so he could be damned by the church for associating with her.’

 ‘Hmm.
 I do know what you are driving at.
 He is caught in the middle, but if he were to give homage to Ximene, he could not represent the Prince’s interests.
 If he did represent the Prince’s interests after declaring homage to Ximene, he would be a traitor to Ximene.’

 Joan gave the Earl no chance to reply.
-‘What makes a state?
+‘What makes a State?
 Speaking the same language, having the same culture, worshipping the same god, living in an area clearly delineated by natural features, being prepared to group together for mutual defence?
-By all these criteria, there is a state of Occitan.
+By all these criteria, there is the State of Occitan.
 But now there certainly is, because the Prince, one of the most powerful men in Europe, has recognised it.’

 Joan’s eyes gleamed.
 She beamed a triumphant smile.
 ‘That, young man, is the very essence of chivalry.
 William will ensure the Prince understands this.
-Perhaps, with my help, he will release you from your oath to the Prince.
+Perhaps, with my help, you can be released from your oath to the Prince.
 It is not possible for a man to give homage to two different masters.
 It is at the very heart of our code.’